isomerpages/moe-chungchenghighyis/_our-cca/CCA.md

 **3. Content of Programme**
 The following activities will be conducted throughout the month of January:

-*   **CCA Open House** on the Friday of Term 1 Week 1 and includes,
+*   **CCA Carnival** on the Friday of Term 1 Week 1 and includes,

-*   setting up of CCA booths for canvassing and registration for auditions, selection trials or/and interviews
+*   Students visiting CCA booths and signing up for auditions, selection trials or/and interviews

-*   Scheduled auditions, selection trials and interviews during Term 1 Week 2 & 3
+*   Students attending scheduled auditions, selection trials and interviews during Term 1 Week 2 & 3

-**3.1 CCA Open House**
+**3.1 CCA Carnival**
-CCA Open House will be held on Fri 7 Jan 2022.
+CCA Open House will be held on Friday of Term 1 Week 1.

-CCA booths will be set up in Indoor Sports Courts, MPH, MPR, and the Parade Square, from 2pm to 3.30pm.
-Upper Secondary students will be tasked to promote or pitch their CCAs to the Sec 1 students.
-As they share more information to our new students, they could encourage them to register for the CCA and attend the auditions or selections held over the next 2 weeks.
+CCA booths will be set up in Indoor Sports Courts, MPH, MPR, and the Parade Square.
+Upper Secondary CCA leaders will be tasked to promote or pitch their CCAs to the Sec 1 students.
+As they share more information to new students, they will encourage them to register for the CCA and attend the auditions or selections held over the next 2 weeks.

 **3.2 CCA Selection Process**
 Students may choose to go for auditions, selection trials and interviews conducted by the various CCAs.
 The schedule of the selection events, held during Term 1 Week 2 to 3, will be published on our school website.